Jazeneuil (Vienne)

 The right-hand side of the doorway,

-with hellish beasts on the right.
+with mildly-hellish beasts on the right.

 who seems to be a rogue monk.